distribworks/dkron/docs/about/dkron_vs_other_software.md

 ## Dkron vs. Chronos

-Airbnb's Chronos is a job scheduler that is similar to dcron, it's distributed and fault tolerant thanks to the use of Zookeeper and Apache Mesos.
+Airbnb's Chronos is a job scheduler that is similar to dkron, it's distributed and fault tolerant thanks to the use of Zookeeper and Apache Mesos.

 It has a lot of nice features, like task dependencies, etc.